-Certificate re-key may happen while the certificate is still active, after it has expired, or after a revocation.
+Certificate re-key may happen while the certificate is still active, after it has expired, after a revocation, or when the user forgets the password protecting the private key corresponding to the subject certificate.

 The re-key operation shall invalidate any existing active certificates of the same type.

-4.7.2 Who can Request a Certificate Re-key
+4.7.2 Who can Request a Certificate Re-Key